motionz-tech/bugly_crash/example/README.md

-# flutter_bugly_example
+# bugly_crash_example

-Demonstrates how to use the flutter_bugly plugin.
+Demonstrates how to use the bugly_crash plugin.

 ## Getting Started